 The Local Government Finance Act 2012 provides Local authorities with the power to change discounts and exemptions on empty properties and to charge a premium on long term empty homes.

-Council Tax discounts and who they apply to:
+Council Tax discounts, reliefs and exemptions, and who they apply to:

 Disabled Persons Relief